MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 * Use any synchronization mechanisms
 * Call any routine that must execute at IRQL = DISPATCH\_LEVEL or below

 Bug check callback routines are guaranteed to run without interruption, so no synchronization is required.
-(If the bug check routine does use any synchronization mechanisms, the system will deadlock.)
+(If the bug check routine attempts to acquire locks using any synchronization mechanisms, the system will deadlock.)
+Keep in mind that data structures or lists may be in an inconsistent state at the time of bugcheck, so care should be taken when accessing data structures protected by locks.
+For example, you should add upper bounds checking when walking lists, and verify the links are pointing to valid memory, in case there is a circular list or a link is pointing to an invalid address.

+The [**MmIsAddressValid**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-mmisaddressvalid) may be used by a Bug Check callback routine to check whether accessing an address will cause a page fault.
+Since the routine runs without interruption and other cores are frozen, this satisfies the synchronization requirements of that function.
+Kernel addresses which may be paged or invalid should always be checked with MmIsAddressValid before deferencing them in a Bug Check callback, since a page fault will cause a double fault and may prevent the dump from being written.

 A driver's bug check callback routine can safely use the **READ\_PORT\_<em>XXX</em>**, **READ\_REGISTER\_<em>XXX</em>**, **WRITE\_PORT\_<em>XXX</em>**, and **WRITE\_REGISTER\_<em>XXX</em>** routines to communicate with the driver's device.
 (For information about these routines, see [Hardware Abstraction Layer Routines](/previous-versions/windows/hardware/drivers/ff546644(v=vs.85)).)